Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Introduction

-\textbf{Solver for problem \eqref{eq:prob}.} There has been in the last decade a resurgence of interest for low-rank solutions of linear matrix equations in noise-free~\cite{fazel2002matrix,recht2010guaranteed} or noisy \cite{lee2009guaranteed,lee2010admira,jain2010guaranteed} settings.
+\textbf{Solver for problem \eqref{eq:prob}.}\, In the last decade, there has been a surge of interest for low-rank solutions of linear matrix equations, see \eg~\cite{fazel2002matrix,jain2010guaranteed,lee2009guaranteed,lee2010admira,mishra2013low,recht2010guaranteed}.
 This class of problems includes \eqref{eq:prob} as an important particular case.
-Problems in this class are generally non-convex and accessing to theirs solutions in polynomial time is often out of reach.
+Problems in this class are always non-convex due to the rank constraint and computing their solutions in polynomial time is often out of reach.
+Nevertheless, certain instances of these problems with very special structures admit closed-form solutions \cite{eckart1936approximation,mesbahi1997rank,parrilo2000cone}.
+In this work, we show that \eqref{eq:prob} belongs to this class of problems and provide a closed-form solution which can be computed in polynomial time.
+Prior to this work, many authors have proposed tractable procedures to compute approximations of the solution to problem \eqref{eq:prob}~ \cite{Chen12,Jovanovic12,li2017extended,Tu2014391,wynn2013optimal,2017arXiv170806850Y} or to related problems~\cite{hemati2017biasing}.
+We review these contributions in Section~\ref{sec:approxLDMD} and discuss their complexity. \\